likegrants/proposals/hk-daily-snapshot-magazine.md

 - Schedule: Operation or Development Roadmap

     ```
-    **Phase 1(3 months)**:
+    **IOS App development(3 months)**:
         - Build instagram-like app for iOS and photos will be uploaded on ISCN
-    	- Be Likechain validator
-    **Phase 2(2-3 months)**:
-    	- Form a DAO, make use of [Snapshot](https://snapshot.org/#/) to empower our stakeholders to be our daily magazine curator with their vote powser
-      - Build Snapshot customized voting power mechanism
-    	- Create social media accounts
-      - Build landing page
-    **Phase 3:**
-      - Go to market
-      - Marketing and promotions
     ```

 - Landing, Promotion or Diffusion Plan